dobrevnm/git_intro/hummus.md

-# A recipe for hummus
+# A recipe for trouble

 - chickpeas
 - tahini